 Additional Coursework Options

 Fellows who already hold an advanced research degree may elect to take coursework that is individualized to focus on areas that augment their previous training and experience.
-In addition to coursework available in the MPH program and the HIP, the OHSU DMICE offers coursework in the areas of medical informatics, statistics, medical decision-making and outcomes research.
+In addition to coursework available in the HIP and MPH programs, the OHSU Department of Medical Informatics and Clinical Epidemiology offers coursework in the areas of medical informatics, statistics, medical decision-making and outcomes research.
 Additional information about the curriculum can be found on the DMICE website.
-Portland State University (PSU), located two miles from the OHSU campus, is also home to an MPH degree program in Health Administration and Policy and offers other courses that may be of interest to health services research fellows.

 Each fellow is assigned to a faculty mentor whose research interests most closely match those of the fellow.
 Faculty and fellow work closely together in developing and conducting a series of research projects, designed to give the fellow practical experience in the research methodologies that will be essential for success in the fellow's content area.